ARM-software/arm-systemready/SystemReady-band/README.md

  - You must have **sudo** privilege to install tools required for build.
  - Install `git` using `sudo apt install git`
  - `git config --global user.name "Your Name"` and `git config --global user.email "Your Email"` must be configured.

+### Code download
+- To build a release version of the code, checkout the main branch with the appropriate release [tag](https://github.com/ARM-software/arm-systemready/tags).
+- To build the latest version of the code with bug fixes and new features, use the main branch.

 ### Steps to build SystemReady band ACS live image
 1. Clone the arm-systemready repository <br />